Foundations of geometric approximate group theory: Coarse ends of metric spaces

 \section{Coarse ends of metric spaces}

-The purpose of this section is to discuss a coarse version (due to \`Alvarez and Candel) of the notion of ends of a topological space.
-We start by recalling the classical notation; our notation is set up in such a way that the correspondence to the coarse version becomes particularly apparent.
-We briefly recall the definition of the space of ends of a topological space $X$.
+The purpose of this section is to discuss a coarse version (due to \'Alvarez L\'opez and Candel) of the notion of ends of a topological space.
+We start by recalling the classical notion; our notation is set up in such a way that the correspondence to the coarse version becomes particularly apparent.

 \begin{construction}[Ends] Let $X$ be a topological space.
 We denote by $\cK(X)$ the poset of compact subsets of $X$, ordered by inclusion.
-Given $K \in \cK(X)$ we denote by $\cU_{\cK}$ the set of unbounded connected components of $X \setminus K$, considered as a discrete topological space.
+Given $K \in \cK(X)$ we denote by $\cU_{\cK}$ the space of unbounded connected components of $X \setminus K$, equipped with the discrete topology.